snubsteel/SE3200-Expense-Tracker-2025-Group-2/MEETINGS.md

 Seth Pederson - Choose and implement (or research) one new feature, research getting the app deployed on Railway, and update the project board for milestone 3.
 Winifred Halm De-Souza -  Add progress summary to SPRINT-1.md.
 David Hammond - Create SPRINT-1.md, add GitHub Projects link & minutes from weeks 10, 11, and 12 to SPRINT-1.md.
 Study repository code for better understanding of project.
 Research how Railway deployment works in preparation for milestone 3.

+# Week 13 Meeting Information:
+Date/Time: 11/20/25, 9:00 PM
+Meeting Purpose: Week 13 stand-up meeting for milestone 3
+Meeting location: Discord group chat
+Note Taker: David Hammond

+## Attendees:
+Seth Pederson
+Winifred Halm De-Souza
+David Hammond

+## Agenda:
+- Report progress from week 12
+- Identify key requirements for milestone 3
+- Discuss new major feature options
+- Declare personal focus for upcoming week
+- Reschedule week 14 meeting due to Thanksgiving

+## Topics discussed:
+- Report progress from week 12 (All attendees)
+- Identify key requirements for milestone 3 (David Hammond):
+      1. Implement one new major feature into the project
+      2. Deploy project using Railway
+      3. Write a description for the new feature
+      4. Update project README with link to deployed application and instructions for running project locally
+- Discuss new major feature options (All attendees):
+     - David identified the two features which milestone 3 suggests (budgeting module, data visualization dashboard).
+     - David suggested working on the budgeting module and offered to write a new feature proposal document for it.
+     - Winnie and Seth agreed that the budgeting module is a good choice.
+     - David provided a brief overview of the module (uses 50/30/20 model, expense categories are now designated as need/want, module displays difference between             user's spending and the calculated budget for need/want/savings).
+     - Seth stated that he can work on coding the new module.
+- Attendee personal focus for upcoming week (David Hammond)
+    - Encouraged each attendee to declare what they will be working on during the upcoming week.
+    - Recorded responses in meeting minutes.
+- Reschedule week 14 meeting due to Thanksgiving
+    - David shared that next week Thursday is Thanksgiving and recommended rescheduling the meeting
+    - Winnie agreed that the meeting should be rescheduled and suggested 9:00PM Friday instead.
+    - David and Seth agreed to reschedule the meeting for 9:00PM Friday (11/28).

+## Progress Report for previous week (week 12):
+Seth Pederson - Finished remaining milestone 2 requirements.
+Submitted milestone 2 for group.
+Researched deploying application via Railway.
+Winifred Halm De-Souza - Wrote progress summary for SPRINT-1.md.
+Tested application backend locally.
+David Hammond - Created SPRINT-1.md.
+Wrote week 12 minutes and added week 10,11, and 12 minutes to SPRINT-1.md.
+Studied project repository.
+Researched deploying application via Railway.
+Began designing new budgeting module feature.

+## Attendee focus for upcoming week:
+Seth Pederson - Begin coding new budgeting module.
+Winifred Halm De-Souza -  Write new feature summary required for SPRINT-2.md.
+Assist in testing where needed.
+David Hammond - Write new budgeting module feature proposal.
+Run existing project locally for better understanding.
+Write week 13 minutes.